thecooldrop/programming-katas/spring/README.md

 ## 1. Familiarize yourself with Spring Initialzr

-Create a new Spring Boot prouject using Spring Initializr.
+Create a new Spring Boot project using Spring Initializr.
 Inspect what each of the buttons in the Spring Initializr web UI does.
 Note there are at least four buttons to play around with.